Forums for adult carers

 Carers UK online forum

-Carers UK, the UK's membership charity for carers, offers advice, information and an online forum.
+Carers UK, the UK's membership charity for carers, offers advice, information and the Carers UK online forum.

 Scope's online community for parents and carers